-Friday July 8 saw six aspiring Te Papa Tupu writers converge on the Brentwood Hotel in Wellington, ready to begin their six months of writing incubation.
-Each from a different part of New Zealand, with diverse work and life backgrounds, the writers were a bundle of nerves and excitement as they arrived for a one-day workshop introducing them to the programme, each other and their mentors.
+Friday, 8 July saw six aspiring Te Papa Tupu writers converge on the Brentwood Hotel in Wellington, ready to begin their six months of writing incubation.
+Each from a different part of New Zealand, with diverse work and life backgrounds, the writers were a bundle of nerves and excitement as they arrived for a one-day workshop, which introduced them to the programme, each other and their mentors.

 This year’s writers are: